rajivkumar22/SweetManagementSystem/BROWSER_TESTING_GUIDE.md

 ### What You Should See:

-✅ Clean, professional UI
+✅ Sweet-themed login with 🍬 emojis and pastel colors
-✅ All sweets displayed in cards
+✅ All 19 sweets displayed in cards with emoji images
+✅ Prices in Indian Rupees (₹) - dynamic per sweet
 ✅ Search updates in real-time
 ✅ Filters work correctly
-✅ Purchase decreases quantity
+✅ Purchase decreases quantity without page reload
 ✅ Out-of-stock items disabled
 ✅ Admin sees extra button
-✅ Admin can CRUD sweets
+✅ Admin can CRUD sweets with custom pricing
 ✅ Alerts show success/error messages
 ✅ All tests passing (33/33)
-✅ Database shows collections
+✅ Database shows collections with 19 sweets

 ---